Redemption Assist

 Possible reasons:

-- "Redemption Assist" is not enabled in the settings;
+- Redemption Assist is not enabled in the settings;

 - The browser or other plugins restrict script execution or clipboard access (e.g., extreme incognito mode, certain security plugin blocks).

-Recommended troubleshooting steps:
+Suggested troubleshooting steps:

-- Confirm that the current site account has been added in Account Management and can be accessed normally;
+- Confirm that the current site account has been added in account management and can be accessed normally;

 - Retry in a common desktop browser (Chrome / Edge / Firefox);

-Q2: Will automatic redemption affect account security?
+Q2: Does auto-redemption affect account security?

 - All API requests are sent directly to the corresponding aggregate site;